RodeoYeeHa/behave2unitgen/README.md

     |Schmidt|Pina|umeier|
     |Severin|Carsten|hschmidt|

 After you get used to the syntax you will find it very easy to write a story yourself.
-Pay attention to the Testdata: it is already included in the story and you will see, that JBehave will provide you that data in your Unit-Test!
+Pay attention to the test data: it is already included in the story and as you will see, JBehave will provide you that data in your Unit Test!

-Writing the sceleton of a Unit-Test
+Writing the sceleton of a Unit Test
 -----------------------------------

-Next, we will write a simple Unit-Tests for this Story:
+Next, we will write a simple Unit Tests for this story:

     @RunWith(SpringJUnit4ClassRunner.class)
     @ContextConfiguration(locations = { "classpath:application-context.xml" })